It all started when I spent the morning stalking dragonflies among some water-lilies at the local botanical garden.

-Except that sequence of events didn’t happen exactly because at the last minute I took a rogue turn toward the bonsai collection which was too near the gift shop.
-Said gift shop was hosting a rare plant sale accompanied by threatening exclamations that all the unsual, available specimens would soon be gone (or considerably more expensive).
-So, after a pensive stroll through the tropical house, a Google search and several more events of which most are a blur I found myself instead exiting somewhat ashamedly as the new owner of a white batflower, a tropical, Asiatic plant that I am not entirely certain I will be able to keep alive.
-And there we go.
+I ended up taking a rogue turn toward the bonsai collection which was too near the gift shop.
+Said gift shop was hosting a rare plant sale, and, after several events of which most are a blur, I found myself exiting as the new owner of a Tacca integrifolia, or white batflower, a tropical, Asiatic plant that I am not entirely certain I will be able to keep alive.

 For a start I have placed it next to the fern and given it a good soaking, choosing to stare awkwardly at it like the new plant parent that I am and mostly ignore the fact that big decisions still need to be made.